AgoraIO-Community/tutoring-reference-app/README.md

 }
 ```

-And lastly, we can call this function within our `cloudRecordingCallback`.
+Finally, we can call this function in our `cloudRecordingCallback`.

 ```dart
 ref.read(userProvider.notifier).storeRecording(